bazakeliad/App-Development-Project/README.md

 ## Import pre-defined data

-You can import pre-defined data by importing the json files located in the root folder of the project.
+You can import pre-defined data to mongodb by importing the json files located in the root folder of the project.